limagbz/data-mesh-yelp/infra/monitoring/README.md

 Yes and No. To scrape metrics for Prometheus it is required that you add at least the `prometheus.io/scrape: "true"` annotation in the pods/service-endpoints that have prometheus-compatible metrics (see other questions in this FAQ for more details).
 For logs, promtail is deployed as a Daemon Set that collects every machine that needs to be monitored.
-So it doesn't require an specific configuration
+So it doesn't require an specific configuration.

 ### 2. How to scrape metrics from pods using Prometheus?